cparkhlsl/cparkhlsl.github.io/README.md

 ## Projects

-- [Interactive Legal Document Map](./westlaw-code) - An interactive image map viewer with hotspots and popups for exploring detailed information about document sections.
+- [Anatomy of Code on Westlaw](./westlaw-code.html) - An interactive image map viewer with hotspots and popups for exploring detailed information about document sections.